turingschool/front-end-curriculum/lessons/module-1/js-4.md

 }
 ```

-This method is run once and only once during an instance's lifetime, when we use the `new` keyword in conjunction with `Fridge();`.
+This method is run **once and only once** during an object instance's lifetime, when we use the `new` keyword in conjunction with the class to the class, in this case, `Fridge();`.

-### Modeling State with Properties
+## Modeling State with Properties

-The instances of the classes we've defined so far are basically useless.

-Remember, objects are useful because they can store *State* and *Behavior*.
+The object instances of the classes we've defined so far are basically useless.
+Remember, objects are useful because they can store *state* and *behavior*.
 Let's give our refrigerator some state.

-### Practice

 We can leverage our good friend `this` to add some properties to our instances.
 Inside of a class, `this` refers to an instance of that class.

-For instance if we wanted to use a class to create a pizza object, here's what that would look like next to an object literal that accomplishes the same thing.
+For instance, if we wanted to use a class to create a pizza object, here's what that would look like next to an object literal that accomplishes the same thing.

 ```javascript
 // object literal